WordPress/openverse/documentation/projects/proposals/rekognition_data/20240530-implementation_plan_augment_catalog_with_rekognition_tags.md

 [AWS Rekognition](https://docs.aws.amazon.com/rekognition/),
 specifically[^4][^5][^6].

-For the reasons described in the above cited works, we should exclude labels that have a demographic context in the following categories:
+Certain demographic axes seem the most likely to result in an incorrect or insensitive label (e.g. gender assumption of an individual in a photo).
+For the reasons described in the above cited works, we should **exclude** labels that have a demographic context in the following categories:

 - Age
 - Gender